Individual Psychotherapy Session (45-50 minutes): $150.00

 Family Psychotherapy Session (60 minutes): $250 and up (Families with three or more members present: $250 plus $50 for each additional member)

 Click here to be re-directed to the bio page for our therapists.
-While we all hold the same clinical licenses, we have different areas of speciality and approaches to treatment.
+While we all hold the same clinical licenses, we each have different specialties and clinical experience.

 As a practice, we understand that ascertaining quality mental health care often requires a significant financial commitment.
 We strive to make psychotherapy attainable to all, regardless of income, and offer options such as reduced and income-based rates for clients working with pre-license clinicians.
 This can be especially beneficial for services not covered by health insurance, such as couple psychotherapy.